MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-and-publish-marketplace-item.md

 ## Publish a Marketplace item

 1. Use PowerShell or Azure Storage Explorer to upload your Marketplace item (.azpkg) to Azure Blob storage.
-You can upload to local Azure Stack storage or upload to Azure Storage, which is a temporary location for the package.
+You can upload to local Azure Stack Hub storage or upload to Azure Storage, which is a temporary location for the package.
 Make sure that the blob is publicly accessible.

-2. To import the gallery package into Azure Stack, the first step is to remotely connect (RDP) to the client VM, in order to copy the file you just created to your Azure Stack.
+2. To import the gallery package into Azure Stack Hub, the first step is to remotely connect (RDP) to the client VM, in order to copy the file you just created to your Azure Stack Hub.

 3. Add a context: